The role of grain dynamics in determining the onset of sediment transport

 These effects are suppressed when $e_n$ is small and $\Theta$ is near $\Theta_c$, and the behavior of $q(\Theta)$ for linear drag approaches the $q(\Theta)$ curve for quadratic drag as $e_n\rightarrow 0$.
-In this case, the trajectory of mobilized grains is confined to positions near the bed, and viscous and inertial drag laws yield the same behavior very close to $\Theta_c$, as grain motion is dominated by nearly constant acceleration between collisions with the bed.
+In this case, the trajectory of mobilized grains is confined to positions near the bed, and viscous and inertial drag laws yield the same behavior very close to $\Theta_c$.